 "As a former homicide investigator, a career law enforcement officer and a father, I am keenly aware of the emotions associated with this tragic death of a child.
 I'm also aware that my role as a leader of this agency has become a distraction from the investigation," Lee said.

-Some people believed the police chief should step down for good.
+Some people believed Lee should step down for good.

 "If they wanted to defuse a potential powder keg, he needed to resign," said pastor Eugene Walton, 58, who was born and raised in Sanford.
 "His inaction speaks loudly to the black community."

-News of the police chief's decision to step aside spread quickly among the protesters, many of whom showed up more than two hours before the start of the rally.
+News of the police chief's decision to step aside spread quickly among the 1,000 protesters who had shown up more than two hours before the start of the rally Thursday.
 They chanted "The chief is gone.
 Zimmerman is next."

 Some carried signs that said: "100 years of lynching, justifiable homicide.
 Same thing."
-Others sold T-shirts that read: "Arrest Zimmerman."
+Others sold T-shirts that said: "Arrest Zimmerman."